bingwork/pycocoevalcap-no-spice/README.md

-it can choose no to calculate spice.
+it can choose not to calculate spice.